gregory-ledenev/Vert.x-EasyRouting/README.md

 To add to your build either:

-- copy `com.gl.vertx.easyrouting` sources to your project
+- copy `com.gl.vertx.easyrouting` sources to your project and compile them.
 - build the project and add the corresponding jar's from the _target_ folder to your class path or to your build tool dependencies.